 Colorado for instance has an insanely high income tax and auto insurance rates that will cost you a fortune even though you won’t actually “live” full-time there as a nomad.
 It’s better to move your domicile to a low or no income tax state so you can save money.
-Don’t worry, you will still be a good citizen paying various amounts of taxes through gas and sales tax, etc as you travel.
-There’s just no reason to pay unnecessary taxes in a high-income tax state.
+Do not worry, you will still be a good citizen paying various amounts of taxes through gas and sales tax, etc as you travel.
+There is just no reason to pay unnecessary taxes in a high income tax state.

 Florida, Texas, and South Dakota are all very popular states for nomads as they have no income tax and getting your domicile setup is fairly easy.
 All three have different requirements and advantages depending on your rig so do your research.
 Moving your domicile can take time so start planning this well in advance as you may have to live in the state you choose for some time in order to acquire everything you need.

 For most people, a life of full-time travel will mean selling your home so unless you want to be stuck with a monthly storage bill you are going to need to get rid of a lot of stuff.
 No matter how big your RV is, all the stuff you currently own isn’t going to fit in there.